Female student explaining a poster to two male students.

 Tatiana Dorvilier | Bachelor of Science in Public Health—Physical Therapy Pathway ‘27

-An MCPHS faculty member evaluated each student research project.
-Evaluators asked detailed questions about the topic, process, and conclusions in order to give each project an overall score.
-Students will also receive feedback to use for future research endeavors.
+An MCPHS faculty member evaluated each student research project, asking detailed questions about the topic, process, and conclusions to provide an overall score.
+Students will also receive feedback for future research endeavors.

 “I have several family members in cattle processing, and I live right next to a farm, so I was curious about the effect of Brucellosis on humans.
 It’s not a major issue in the U.S., but it is in countries where the cattle industry is growing too quickly, and they aren’t prepared for outbreaks.
 The disease can cause serious health concerns for humans, so I examined ways to treat and prevent it.”